Shivx9/File-Server-Using-Flask-and-Angular/README.md

 ```

 - Create a corresponding databse to connect with
-- After configuring credentials.json, creating the corresponding database, and setting up SMTP credentials, run the following commands in the terminal to automatically set up database :
+- After configuring credentials.json, creating the corresponding database, and setting up SMTP credentials.
+- Run the following commands in the terminal to automatically set up database :
 ```
 # <------ For Windows -------->